cce-bigdataintro-1160/CEBD-1160-spring-2019/7-viz.md

 ##### Visualizing data with Matplotlib
 * [matplotlib](https://matplotlib.org/index.html): Matplotlib official page
-* [matplotlib Galleries](https://matplotlib.org/gallery/index.html): matplotlib Gallery with many plots to use for reference
 * [Anatomy of a Figure](https://matplotlib.org/_images/anatomy.png): the anatomy of a matplotlib plot
-* [matplotlib markers](https://matplotlib.org/api/markers_api.html): List of all markers available in matplotlib
-* [matplotlib linestyles](https://matplotlib.org/gallery/lines_bars_and_markers/line_styles_reference.html): List of linestyles available in matplotlib

-* It's possible to create plots in matplotlib using a few different syntaxes
+* Besides what we learned in last class, it's possible to create plots in matplotlib using a few different syntaxes
 * We can generate grids with multiple plots and arrange the layout in different ways
 * Matplotlib supports displaying images with the `show()` command, saving them to files with `savefig()` or displaying them automatically on Jupyter notebooks
 * The words columns, features and dimensions will be used interchangeably and mean the same thing!!!